Mule ESB - The best choice for spring integration

-Mule ESB and the Spring Framework are a powerful combination with a rich history of successful production deployments.
+Mule as an ESB and the Spring Framework are a powerful combination with a rich history of successful production deployments.
 In this article, we'll look at some of the reasons why so many users choose Mule and Spring as their infrastructure and integration solution.

 In the years since its first release in 2004, the Spring framework has become a de-facto enterprise Java standard in its own right.
 The original goal of Spring was to allow a more modular, streamlined approach to enterprise Java development than that offered by the J2EE standards of the day, allowing a focus on specific scenarios rather than a broad specification.

 The basic Spring concepts of IoC and dependency injection allow dependencies and situation-specific configuration to be decoupled from program logic, allowing fast, highly flexible development.

 On top of this core framework, Spring developers have built a steadily growing "portfolio" of components which utilize Spring configuration techniques to handle everything from JDBC Transactions and Object Relational Mapping to JEE-style messaging, web frameworks, security, web services creation, and more.
 Spring's wide range of functionality, all configured via the same XML schema model, has made the framework a popular choice for "wiring together" multiple components in system integration projects.

 Mule and spring - A powerful integration combination

 Mule as an ESB, the world's most widely used open source ESB, has been paired with Spring in production environments since its creation in 2004.
 Mule and Spring are a natural match - both utilize a streamlined POJO model and XML schema to allow powerful integration solutions to be quickly built around highly specific use cases in a standardized, logical manner.
 Spring and Mule both boast some of the fastest development to production times in the industry.